meltstrap/Caustica/README.md

-# Cedar-PHP
+# Caustica
-Miiverse clone made in PHP.
+Miiverse clone made in PHP and based on Cedar